LEFapps/mani-pona/README.md

 - __GraphQL__: GraphQL is used as the communication protocol between Lambda and the database.
 - __Cognito__: for identity management (registration and login of users), the application uses AWS Cogito.

-The backend, and by extension the entire appliation, is fully __serverless__.
+The backend, and by extension the entire application, is fully __serverless__.
 Instead of having to run on a server (shared or not), it is composed entirely of services that operate "on demand", ensuring cost-effectiveness and responsiveness at any usage volume.
 The application scales automatically with the amount of users.

 The centralized implementation of SuMSy output is a __CloudStack Formation__ that can be deployed more than once.